codelv/enaml-web/README.md

 A web component toolkit for [enaml](https://github.com/nucleic/enaml) that let's you build websites in python declaratively.

-You can use enaml-web to build "interactive" websites primarily in python (only a few lines of js needed).
-By manipulating the dom and pushing the changes between the client(s) and server, you can easily add / remove components (ie add rows to a table), paginate, filter, sort, handle clicks, etc.. in realtime without needing to refresh the page.
-React, angular, and other frameworks are not needed.
+You can use enaml-web to build "interactive" websites using python, enaml, and a few lines of _simple_ javascript (see the simple pandas [dataframe viewer](https://github.com/codelv/enaml-web/tree/master/examples/dataframe_viewer) example).
+The view state (dom) is stored on the server as an enaml view and interaction works by syncing changes between between the client(s) and server using websockets (or polling).

-For example, the following interaction is done 100% in python and [materialize](http://materializecss.com/) using async MongoDB queries via [Motor](https://motor.readthedocs.io/en/stable/).
-Including all dropdown menu sorting, etc..
+To demonstrate, the following interaction is all handled with enaml-web

 ![interactive-websites-in-python-with-enaml](https://user-images.githubusercontent.com/380158/44675893-b4ceb380-a9ff-11e8-89e9-9ca2bce7d217.gif)